We are excited to announce that Dr. Lopez has joined our practice!

 Can I wear a night guard if I have braces or dental restorations?

 Yes, individuals with braces, dental crowns, bridges, or other dental restorations can still wear a night guard to protect their teeth and orthodontic appliances during sleep.
 Some night guard designs are specifically designed to accommodate braces or dental work and may require adjustments or modifications for a proper fit.
-It's essential to consult with our team in Washington, D.C., to ensure the night guard is compatible with existing dental treatments.
+It's essential to consult with our dental practice in Washington, D.C., to ensure the night guard is compatible with existing dental treatments.

-Custom Night Guards
+Get Your Custom Night Guard

 *Individual results are not guaranteed and may vary from person to person.
 Images may contain models.